jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 If we think take-off could happen very fast, then we won't be able to react before it's too late, so we should worry in advance.

+There are some reasons to hope that take-off would be slow.
+Right now, improvements happen by slow design of better code, accumulation of bigger datasets, quick design of larger networks, and then very slow training which requires huge investment, cost, energy, time.

 But it is plausible, especially if we move towards neuro-symbolic AI, that improvements can be made in other ways - by rewriting small amounts of core code, but not necessarily retraining.
 There are also possibilities to improve performance by grabbing more computer power.
 We could also consider that autoregressive LMs are effectively programming themselves by writing text as output to become later input.
 Chain-of-thought and other models build on this, producing a type of *blackboard* model, perhaps.
 It's possible that this could be a further route to self-improvement.

-There are some reasons to hope that take-off would be slow.
-Right now, improvements happen by slow design of better code, accumulation of bigger datasets, quick design of larger networks, and then very slow training which requires huge investment, cost, energy, time.

-If we think it could only happen very slowly, then instead we should worry about *deception*: it happens slowly, but we don't notice it because the AI deceives us while it's happening, so we still don't take action until it's too late.
+But if we think take-off could only happen very slowly, then instead we should worry about *deception*: it happens slowly, but we don't notice it because the AI deceives us while it's happening, so we still don't take action until it's too late.
 We'll come to this below.
+I wrote more about deception scenarios [here](https://jmmcd.substack.com/p/reflections-on-trusting-ai).